-Actor, Producer, Writer, Host/MC and all around talent.
+Actor, Producer, Writer, Photographer and all around talent.

 Ebbe Bassey was born in the Bronx but raised cross the Atlantic in the city of Calabar, Nigeria, West Africa.
 She attended the William Esper Studio and under the tutelage of the estimable Maggie Flanigan honed her craft as a method actor.
 Ms. Bassey went on to be a co-founding member of the Tupu Kweli Theatre Company through which she explored socially conscious work such as the award nominated Reality, TRAPPED, Guilty But Mentally Ill, One Wish etc. She has worked with estimable companies such as the Classical Theatre of Harlem (Medea), Manhattan Theatre Source (Swift Encounter), 29th Street Rep/PACT (Issues), Manhattan Repertory Theatre (Behind Mountains are mountains).